Christian Pentzold

 Event date: 24 May 2018, 9:00 AM to 5:00 PM, Prague, Czech Republic; Venue: Main Conference Hotel.
 Organizers: Christian Pentzold (University of Bremen), Kenzie Burchell (University of Toronto), Olivier Driessens (University of Cambridge), Alice Mattoni (Scuola Normale Superiore), John Postill (RMIT University), Cara Wallis (Texas A&M University)

-In this project, I collaborate with Keren Tenenboim-Weinblatt from the Hebrew University, Jerusalem.
+In this project, I collaborated with Keren Tenenboim-Weinblatt from the Hebrew University, Jerusalem.
 Funded by the Alexander von Humboldt Foundation, I spent spring 2018 in Israel and visited Hebrew University’s Department of Communication and Journalism.
-The three year project also receives a grant from the Central Research Development Fund at Bremen University.
+The three year project also received a grant from the Central Research Development Fund at Bremen University.

-The aim of the scientific network is to explore, systematize, and develop the nascent field of communication memory studies.
-It elaborates its fundaments in different areas of social sciences and cultural studies, maps its pivotal areas of inquiry as well as its analytical perspectives.
-The results will be published in a handbook, disseminated through an open access website, presented in an international conference, and translated into the program modules of an international graduate school.
-Thus, it addresses different disciplinary academic publics and stakeholder groups in public education, museums, and heritage industries.
-The network fosters the translocal, issue-driven cooperation in order to survey and compare the disparate theoretical and empirical strands of research on cultural memory and social remembering in communication studies.
-They are critically reviewed, conjointly documented, and further examined as the constitutive elements of the emerging area of communication memory studies.
-Due to the variety of paradigms and approaches it is necessary to work across disciplines and interact especially with the social sciences and cultural studies as well as to take an international perspective.
+The aim of the scientific network was to explore, systematize, and develop the nascent field of communication memory studies.
+It elaborated its fundaments in different areas of social sciences and cultural studies, maps its pivotal areas of inquiry as well as its analytical perspectives.
+The results were be published in a handbook, disseminated through an open access website, presented in an international conference, and translated into the program modules of an international graduate school.
+Thus, it addressed different disciplinary academic publics and stakeholder groups in public education, museums, and heritage industries.
+The network fostered the translocal, issue-driven cooperation in order to survey and compare the disparate theoretical and empirical strands of research on cultural memory and social remembering in communication studies.
+They were critically reviewed, conjointly documented, and further examined as the constitutive elements of the emerging area of communication memory studies.
+Due to the variety of paradigms and approaches it was necessary to work across disciplines and interact especially with the social sciences and cultural studies as well as to take an international perspective.

-The network is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – project number 389196641/PE 2436/1-1.
+The network was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – project number 389196641/PE 2436/1-1.
 More about the network can be found here

-In this project, we are reconstructing the public news discourse on ‘big data’.
+In this project, we were reconstructing the public news discourse on ‘big data’.
 Its background is the increased presence of big data in business, public service, higher education as well as in all other sorts of social arenas.
 ‘Big data’, it seems, has become a topic and a problem in media and academia.
-The project thus looks at how big data is framed in news reports as an effective though unfathomable socio-material fact presenting threats and chances to social well-being as well as to private and public security.
+The project thus looked at how big data was framed in news reports as an effective though unfathomable socio-material fact presenting threats and chances to social well-being as well as to private and public security.

 The project was funded by a grant from the Federal Ministry of Education and Research (BMBF).
 A German report about the project can be accessed from the website.